alexshadowolex/Spotify-Bot/README.md

 <br><br><br>

 With this, the setup is done.
 You can execute the Spotify-Bot.jar with the current version on the same level as all the other files.
 The data folder needs to be next to it.<br>
-On the start up, the bot will display a message in chat to confirm the start up. <br>
+On start up, the bot will display a message in chat to confirm start up. <br>

 ## How to Update
 If an update is released, you can find it under [Releases](https://github.com/alexshadowolex/spotify-bot/releases/latest).
 In this release, the latest files are found.